chrismcna/sentinel/README.md

 Sentinel is implemented as a Python application that binds to a local version 0.16.x chaincoind instance on each Chaincoin V0.16 Masternode.

-This guide covers installing Sentinel onto an existing 0.16.x Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 0.16.x Masternode in Ubuntu 14.04 / 16.04 and Windows.

 ## Installation

 ### 1. Install Prerequisites

+#### Ubuntu

 Make sure Python version 2.7.x or above is installed: